Thenujan-0/Thenujan-0/README.md

 - 👋 Hi, I’m Thenujan
-- 👀 I’m interested in programming with python dart php
+- 👀 I’m interested in programming with python, javascript, c++
 - 💞️ I’m looking to collaborate on interesting open source projects
 - 📫 you can reach me on facebook Thenujan Sandramohan